Monday, November 18, 2024

 RETURN TO ARCADIA

-Here are a few lines about my recent "Return to Arcadia" series of watercolors on yupo (14"x11"), now available at Markel Fine Arts in NY.
+Here are a few lines about my recent "Return to Arcadia" series of watercolors on yupo (14"x11").

 The basis for both my Arcadia series (Trail to Arcadia, and Return to Arcadia) comes from my re-visits to a childhood place, within the Slovenian Alps.